MakoriNyachaki/Bellabeat-Case-Study---Capstone-Project/README.md

 ```

+**_Observation_**

-**_Observation:_** As sedentary active minutes increase the total minutes asleep decrease and the majority of the People have almost a balanced time for being asleep and time for being sedentary active except for a few cases.
+- As sedentary active minutes increase the total minutes asleep decrease and the majority of the People have almost a balanced time for being asleep and time for being sedentary active except for a few cases.
 This portrays a negative correlation and since the more people are sedentary active the less time they are asleep.
+- Too much sitting without any activity is in itself an health risk.

+- Therefore there is a need to monitor the time spent on sedentary activities like sleeping, sitting, reclining which need reduction.
+Bellabeat products should be able to monitor this accurately and give reliable data to the use ensuring the well-being of the user and efficient management of time in other activities.

+- However, this is a challenge to the women who are employed and in jobs which require too much sitting.

+- Bellabeat should make their products flexible in recording such activities and be able to recommend the best time for any other physical activity before or beyond the working hours.

 **_Comparisons between the total steps and calories_**